-1. Complete the FERPA agreement on the Common Application website.
-Go into your Naviance Family Connection and match the Common Application (the Common Application needs to have the Education section and at least one college in the "My Colleges" section) to your Naviance account under "Colleges I'm applying to".
-After the consent form is completed, your child's counselor will be able to process their transcripts and other school materials electronically.
+Complete the FERPA agreement on the Common Application website.
+Go into your Schoolinks account match the Common Application After the consent form is completed, your child's counselor will be able to process their transcripts and other school materials electronically.
 Please be certain that the student's username and password are being utilized when accessing this information, not, the parents login.